Go to: Clinical Information | Management and Treatment | Equity | Vaccination | Testing | Infection Control

 Advise patients with mpox to follow precautions until all the scabs that form on the skin have fallen off and a fresh layer of skin has formed.
 This can take two to four weeks from when the lesions first appear.

-Refer patients to the Health Department’s Mpox: What to Do When Sick page for guidance and CDC’s Advice for Mpox Patients to Reduce Transmission.
+Refer patients to the Health Department’s Mpox: What to Do When Sick page for guidance.

 Most people diagnosed with mpox have not required hospitalization.
 However, severe illness and rare deaths have occurred among people with mpox and severe immunocompromise, most often due to advanced HIV.
 Test all sexually active people being evaluated for mpox for HIV (including acute HIV infection) if their HIV status is unknown, and for other sexually transmitted infections, including syphilis, genital herpes, gonorrhea, and chlamydia.